 A secure cloud means not only compliance, but proactive preventative IT solutions for financial firms specifically.
 Even secure cloud services pose a risk.
 A hacker can gain access to data stored in the cloud using login credentials obtained through targeted social engineering or malware.
 It’s a common practice for users to rely on same passwords with multiple online accounts.
 31 percent of people reuse the same passwords, according to a University of Cambridge study.

 A hacker could gain access to an employees Instagram or twitter account and those to login to other cloud accounts.
 Look for a cloud service with multi-factor authentication, this decreases the likelihood of this happening.
 For example, with a multi-factor authentication process, even if your passwords were obtained, the employee would receive a notification on their mobile device requesting authorization.
 If authorization isn’t given through the device, the user cannot gain access.

 Some cloud services providers, like Nerds Support, use programs that require users to change their passwords every month, further decreasing the chances of a breach.
 The same Cambridge study also revealed users rely on the same 20 unsecured passwords as login credentials.
 Changing passwords periodically will force the user to create new and distinct login credentials.
 Highly trained systems engineers could provide further insight into crafting intricate passwords that are inaccessible to anyone except the user.

-Nerds Support has 17+ years of experience helping financial institutions digitalize while meeting important IT compliance.
+Nerds Support has 17+ years of experience helping financial institutions digitalize while meeting important IT compliance through Managed IT Services.